jpark203/fullfield-neuroimaging/_pages/about.md

 #### Note that these are just brief description of what / how / why things are designed the way they are, as a starting point for anyone who wants to build their own setup.

 <br>
-#### Please feel free to sign up for the email list [HERE](http://eepurl.com/iw0k2M) to receive updates on the website and the setup.
-#### If you have any questions, please ask us via the email list.
-#### We will try to answer the questions we have answers to, and update the FAQ page as necessary.
+#### If you'd like to ask any questions, or want to receive updates on the setup, please consider joining our Google Groups.
+A link to the group will be shown once you fill out the form [HERE](https://forms.gle/mDy1PMJv11Trk1uW8).